Bathroom Window Treatments for Any Decor

-Woven wood shades allow you to have one shade on the bottom part of a window that is perhaps a rectangle and a separate shade on the top, which covers the angled area as a long valance that is stationary.
+Woven wood shades allow you to have one shade on the bottom part of a window that is perhaps a rectangle and a separate shade on the top, which covers the angled area as a stationary long valance.
 This allows the bottom half to be operable while the top stays in place.
-This same idea of a two part window covering works as well for using Roman shades, plantation shutters and cellular shades to cover your angles in your windows in an angled ceiling.
+This same idea of a two-part window covering works as well for using Roman shades, plantation shutters, and cellular shades to cover your angles in your windows in an angled ceiling.

 Extra large windows that reach from the ceiling to the floor in your bathroom look amazing with roller shades.
-You can choose a light filtering product or a sheer product or anywhere in between to have the privacy level, sunlight and heat control that you want to keep your space comfortable.
+You can choose a light filtering product, a sheer product, or anywhere in between to have the privacy level, sunlight, and heat control to keep your space comfortable.

 Can I DIY Bathroom Window Treatments?

-If you are only covering one to two windows, the DIY route may save you a few dollars in total over hiring a pro.
+If you only cover one to two windows, the DIY route may save you a few dollars in total over hiring a pro.

 If you are in a rush to install your window treatments for a particular event or holiday with guests in your home, then you may want to DIY your window treatments.

-The reality is that there is no actual “standard” size windows in homes any more.
+The reality is that there are no actual “standard” size windows in homes anymore.
 If you measure your windows incorrectly and get the wrong size of blind or shades, they may not fit your window, resulting in installing them in an odd manner that doesn’t look the best just to get the job done.

 When you choose to have custom window treatments, you can choose from a huge variety of products and looks for your bathroom.
-You get to see and feel the products and a rendering that shows you exactly what they will look like in your exact windows.
-You can also rest assured that a professional will install your window coverings correctly and they are guaranteed to fit perfectly.
+You get to see and feel the products and a rendering showing exactly what they will look like in your windows.
+You can also rest assured that a professional will install your window coverings correctly and are guaranteed to fit perfectly.
 This gives you a turnkey product in which the hardest work that you have to do—is to decide exactly what appearance you desire.